 Bisi joined the Youth Advisory Council (YAC) to meet new people and contribute to the Foundation that helped her excel.

-Bisi has many hobbies in which she enjoys!
+Bisi has many hobbies she enjoys!
 This includes learning new languages, writing and drawing, dancing and photography.
-While writing and drawing is a great outlet for Bisi to help articulate her emotions, she also uses it to practice writing in the languages she learns.
+Writing and drawing is a great outlet for Bisi to help articulate her emotions, and she uses it to practice writing in new languages she learns.

 Currently, Bisi plans on attending university or apprenticeship but she’s mainly leaning towards university.